tammy-uncc/ITCS6162KDDGroup4/README.md

 ### Problem Understanding
 This analysis will focus on identifying the characteristics of people who are diagnosed with Alzhiemers disease.
 Blah blah blah

+#### Research Questions
+What characteristics are most common in Alzheimer patients?
+Is the data set bias?

 ## Description of data